taniyagupta840/Microsoft-Engage/README.md

 - Video-Stream Representation ( still persist )
 - Lifting-Up State in React
 - Not able to catch updated messages in React state
+- Input video stream to Face api AI model and optimisation

 ___